fullptr/datamatic/README.md

 ```
 I've included drag speed here to emphasise that custom data can be any kind of JSON object so it is not the same as flags and both have different use cases.

+With the ability to generate template code using the full power of python, it should be possible to generate any kind of code you want.
+If there are still limitations, let me know, I would love to extend datamatic further to make it more useful!

 ## Future
 * Have a nicer syntax for plugin function parameters as the pipe is a bit ugly.
 The current setup also cannot allow for passing a pipe symbol as a parameter.
 * Extend the builtin plugin to provide more useful functionality.
 * Support for more C++ standard types.
 * Support for more languages.
 Currently this is able to work for C++ and I am also using it to generate Lua code as it is mostly language agnostic, but there are some C++ specific things.
 These things include the `#ifdef DATAMATIC_BLOCK` and the `Type` API.
 The reason I can use this for Lua is because you don't explicitly mention types so the `Type` API isn't a problem, and I don't make use of intellisense for Lua so the invalid syntax doesn't produce errors.
+* I've considered having inline python code in the templates akin to using `eval`, which is often seen as dangerous, but we are already executing arbitrary code via the `dmx` system, so maybe it's no worse.
+I'm also considering going the other way and removing the discovery system and making users have to specify the extension files on the command line instead, but I haven't reached a conclusion here.
+* A unit testing suite and some integration tests that can be run to show off the generator.